Voyage – An Introduction

 The Visitor Experience

 Imagine leaving the grapefruit-sized Sun walking westward toward the Washington Monument.
-After walking just 50 feet (15 m) you encounter Earth, home of the human race, and smaller than the head of a pin.
-The entire orbit of the Moon fits comfortably in the palm of your hand.
+After walking just 50 feet (15 m) you have already passed Mercury and Venus, and have arrived at Earth, home of the human race, and smaller than the head of a pin.
+The entire orbit of Earth’s Moon fits comfortably in the palm of your hand.
 The 50-foot distance between the Earth and Sun represents 17 years of travel at the speed of a commercial jet.

-After a comfortable 20-minute walk, stopping along the way to visit a number of other worlds, you arrive at the Smithsonian Castle Building, 6.5 football fields west of the model Sun (2000 ft or 600 m).
-Here, just visible, is tiny Pluto—far smaller than the head of a pin.
+After a comfortable 20-minute walk, stopping along the way to visit Uranus and Neptune, you arrive at the Smithsonian Castle Building, 6.5 football fields west of the model Sun (2000 ft or 600 m).
+Here, just visible, is tiny Pluto—far smaller than the head of a pin, and its moon Charon.
 Looking back at the model Sun, across over 6 football fields of empty space, you realize that Earth is no more than a small speck of dust orbiting close to the Sun.
-How does the human race even know Pluto exists?
+How does the human race—reduced to a species of microbes living on a speck of dust—even know Pluto and Charon exist?

-Light, the fastest thing in the universe, can circle the Earth 7.5 times in one second, traveling 40,000 times faster than the space shuttle.
-The speed of light on the scale of Voyage is 1 inch per second (2.5 cm/sec), about the speed of a fast ant.
+The International Space Station orbits the Earth at an altitude of about 250 miles (400 km), and is traveling at a speed of about 18,000 mph (29,000 km/hr)—that’s 5 miles per second (8 km/sec).
+Light, the fastest thing in the universe, can circle the Earth 7.5 times in one second, traveling 40,000 times faster than the Space Station.
+The speed of light on the scale of the Voyage model solar system is 1 inch per second (2.5 cm/sec), about the speed of a fast ant.
 Leaving the model Sun an ant would arrive at the model Earth in eight minutes, Pluto in 6 hours, and a model Proxima Centauri in California after 4.5 years.
 Put another way—exploring just the space between the Sun and nearest star to the Sun at the fantastic speed of light, would be like exploring the continental United States as a colony of ants.

 It is a Voyage that will forever change your perspective of home.